lwindolf/lzone-cheat-sheets/cheat-sheet/Scripting/sed.md

     sed -i '1s/^/# DO NOT TOUCH THIS FILE!\n\n/' *

-#### Removing Newlines with sed
+#### Replacing Newlines with sed

-The only way to remove new line is this:
+The only way to replace newline characters is this:

     sed ':a;N;$!ba;s/\n//g' file

 Check out [this explanation](/Removing-newlines-with-sed) if you want to know why.
+With GNU sed you might also want to try the `-z` option:

+    sed -z "s/\n//g"

+Note that the `-z` option line splits on `\0`, so this relies on the input text file not containing any `\0` which quite often should be the case.

 #### Selecting Blocks